 A larger beach-nourishment project using sand dredged from Brazos Santiago Pass was completed on South Padre Island in early 2011.
-The width of the beach and volume of sand significantly increased at the SPI08 location, although there are still no dunes or vegetation in front of the seawall (Fig. 16).
+The width of the beach and volume of sand significantly increased at the SPI08 location, although there are still no dunes or vegetation in front of the seawall (Fig. 17).
 On the May 13, 2011, field trip, students observed that a 0.5-m scarp had formed at the shoreline.
 Port Isabel students continued to monitor this site during the 2011-2012 academic year to determine whether the nourished beach would reach equilibrium.
 The shoreline position has returned to the prenourishment position.
 After an initial, significant decrease in beach volume (to prenourishment levels), volume on the backbeach has increased steadily owing to installation of sand fences.
 As of May 2013, the sand fences remained in place, serving to trap sand in front of the seawall at this site, and vegetation has been planted on the incipient dunes.
+On the final field trip of the 2013-2014 academic year a large push-up dune was present seaward of the vegetation line.
+Port Isabel students will continue to monitor this rapidly changing and chronically eroding location.

-Figure 16.
+Figure 17.
 Volume and shoreline changes at SPI08 on South Padre Island due to beach-nourishment projects and the installation of sand fences.

 The beach-monitoring activities of Port Aransas High School students have also provided beneficial information regarding the beach and dune system on Mustang Island.
 The dune system on Mustang is healthy, with tall (>3 m), wide foredunes along most of the island.
 The only breaks in the foredune system are at beach-access points and washover features.
 On Mustang Island, beaches are regularly scraped to remove seaweed from the forebeach.
 The sand and seaweed removed from the berm and forebeach are regularly placed at the seaward base of the foredunes.
-Since the beginning of the coastal monitoring program, Port Aransas students have been monitoring the growth of the foredune system at their profiling sites.
-Figure 17 is an example of expansion of the foredune at MUI01 near Horace Caldwell Pier in Port Aransas.
+Since the beginning of the coastal monitoring program, Port Aransas students have been monitoring the growth of the foredune at MUI01 near Horace Caldwell Pier in Port Aransas.
 Note that the width of the dune increased between 2001 and early 2012, although the shoreline remained in a relatively stable position.
-When students arrived to collect profile data in October 2012, a large part of the dune face had been excavated (Figs. 17, 18).
-We are unsure why sand had been removed from the foredune, and, as of May 2013, it remained open.
-Port Aransas students will continue to monitor this situation.
+When students arrived to collect profile data in October 2012, a large part of the dune face had been excavated (Figs. 18, 19).
+We are unsure why sand had been removed from the foredune but believe it was for beach maintenance purposes.
+Port Aransas students documented that sand was replaced in foredune by May 2013 and the vegetation line has been re-established at the toe of the dune.

-Figure 17.
+Figure 18.
 Foredune expansion at MUI01 on Mustang Island.

-Figure 18.
+Figure 19.
 Excavated dune at MUI01 on Mustang Island looking (A) north toward Horace Caldwell Pier and (B) landward.